A First Timers Travel Guide to Visiting Seattle

 Seattle Travel Guide: What to Pack

-For most months out of the year, it’s safe to have a rain jacket and umbrella on hand.
+For most months of the year, it’s safe to have a rain jacket and umbrella on hand.
 Along with that, here are some of my go-to packing favorites:

 - comfortable walking shoes